Irreducible Constraints on Hadronically Interacting Sub-GeV Dark Matter: Axial-vector Operator

 \subsubsection{\texorpdfstring{$C^A = Q_q$}{CA=Qq}}

 As our second representative choice, we consider $C^A = Q_q$, for which the terms $\propto L_{4,5}$ in \cref{eq:DMAVcoupChPT} are sub-leading and can be neglected.
-The form of the DM interactions, however, remains the same as in the $C^A=\mathbb{1}$ case; the only difference is that the couplings are enhanced by a factor of $\sim 10^{4}$.
-This leads to significantly stronger bounds from BBN, DM overproduction and $\eta$ and $\pi^0$ decays.
-The $K^+ \to \pi^+ \bar\chi \chi$ decay rate, on the other hand, is qualitatively similar to the previous case as can be seen from \cref{eq:kaondecayAVratesimple}.
+The form of the DM interactions, however, remains the same as in the $C^A=\mathbb{1}$ case; the only difference is that the couplings are enhanced by a factor of $\sim 10^{2}$.
+This leads to significantly stronger bounds from BBN, DM overproduction and $\pi^0$ decays.
+The $K^+ \to \pi^+ \bar\chi \chi$ and $\eta$ decay rates, on the other hand, are qualitatively similar to the $C^A=\mathbb{1}$ case, as can be seen from \cref{eq:kaondecayAVratesimple,eq:etadecayAV}.
 Our results are shown in the right panel of \cref{fig:AVectorcouplingfigs}.

 The freeze-out relic density curve (grey dot-dashed) in the right panel of \cref{fig:AVectorcouplingfigs} shows a sharp dip around $m_\chi \sim 65\,{\rm MeV}$ which occurs because DM annihilation proceeds through the $\pi^0$ pole.
 The entire parameter region above this contour is ruled out by CMB, $\pi^0,\eta$ decays and direct detection.